Video Conferencing Services

 Operated by tech giant Brother, OmniJoin is their cloud-based web conferencing service.
 The 14 day trial is free, and from there they offer three main plans; Omnijoin Lite for up to 8 users (but without file transfer) costs $15 per month, OmniJoin Main which costs $29 a month for up to 12 users and 1080p HD quality, and OmniJoin Pro for 20 users for $59 per month.

 Have you used any of the services we discussed?
 Perhaps you have your own service that didn’t make our list?
-We love to hear from you.
+We would love to hear from you.

 By Daniel Price